conan-io/docs/devops/metadata.rst

    # Inspect the package metadata for binary "package_id"

-The retrieval of the metadata is done with ``download`` per-package, or for a list of packages (``conan download --list``).
+The retrieval of the metadata is done with ``download`` per-package.
 If we want to download the metadata for a whole dependency graph, it is necessary to use "package-lists":

 .. code-block:: bash